awsdocs/amazon-vpc-user-guide/doc_source/getting-started-ipv4.md

 1. Open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

 1. In the navigation bar, on the top\-right, take note of the region in which you'll be creating the VPC\.
 Ensure that you continue working in the same region for the rest of this exercise, as you cannot launch an instance into your VPC from a different region\.
-For more information about regions, see [Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)\.
+For more information, see [Regions and Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

-1. In the navigation pane, choose **VPC dashboard**, and then choose **Start VPC Wizard**\.
+1. In the navigation pane, choose **VPC dashboard**\.
+From the dashboard, choose **Create VPC**\.
 ![\[The Amazon VPC dashboard\]](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/images/VPC-dashboard.png) **Note**
-Do not choose **Your VPCs** in the navigation pane; you cannot access the VPC wizard from this page\.
+Do not choose **Your VPCs** in the navigation pane; you cannot access the VPC wizard using the **Create VPC** button on that page\.

 1. Choose the first option, **VPC with a Single Public Subnet**, and then choose **Select**\.